joelacus/RedditEnhancer/README.md

 A browser extension to tweak the user interface on Reddit.

-Supports New Reddit and Old Reddit.
+Mostly supports New Reddit, with some support for Old Reddit.

 Feel free to suggest new features and report any bugs on the Issues page.